 How we support faculty:

-OSL and CTE (Center for Teaching Excellence) present a variety of service-learning professional development programming each semester.
-These workshops allow experienced faculty to network and share with those new to service-learning.
-Current workshop schedule.
+- Faculty Workshops: The OSL, in collaboration with the Center for Teaching Excellence (CTE), presents a variety of service-learning professional development programming each semester.
+These workshops allow experienced faculty to network and share strategies with those new to service-learning.
+Check out the workshop schedule.

-OSL maintains a service-learning resource collection housed in CTE and listed in the Gumberg Library catalog as well as article and resource files.
-Contact the OSL for a complete resource bibliography and for specific item descriptions.
+♦ Library Catalog — The OSL maintains a service-learning resource collection, which is listed in the Gumberg Library catalog, as well as additional article and resource files.
+Contact the OSL for a complete resource bibliography and specific item descriptions.